ZBerritt/minesweeper-solver/README.md

-# google-minesweeper-solver
+# Minesweeper Solver
-A bot for absolutely destroying google minesweeper
+A bot for absolutely destroying minesweeper